cmdruid/tapscript/README.md

 For example, to prove that script(a) exists in the tree, we simply provide hash(b) and hash(c, d).
 This is all the information we need to recreate the root hash(ab, cd).
 We do not reveal any of the other scripts.

 This allows us to break up a contract into many scripts, then lock coins to the root hash of our combined scripts.
-To redeem coins, we simply need to provide one of the scripts, plus a 'path' of hashes that let us to recompute the root of the tree.
+To redeem coins, we simply need to provide one of the scripts, plus a 'path' of hashes that lead us to the root hash of the tree.

 ## About Key Tweaking

-Another clever trick that tapscript uses, is something called "key tweaking".
+Another clever trick that Taproot uses, is something called "key tweaking".

-Typically, we create a pair of signing keys by multiplying a secret number with a prime number called a "generator" (G).
+In order to create a key-pair used for signatures, we start with a secret number, or "key".
+We then multiply this key by a very large prime number, called a "generator" (G).
 This process is done in a way that is computationally impossible to reverse without knowing the secret.
+The resulting number then becomes our public key.

 ```
 seckey * G => pubkey